Establishing an independent Inspector-General of Defence

-The Government has introduced the Inspector-General of Defence (IGD) Bill to Parliament.
-The Bill would establish an independent Inspector-General of Defence (IGD) to oversee the activities of the New Zealand Defence Force (NZDF).
-The IGD would be an independent statutory officer with investigatory and assurance functions to complement and strengthen the existing system of oversight over the NZDF.
+The Bill establishes an independent Inspector-General of Defence (IGD) to provide a mechanism for independent oversight of the activities of the New Zealand Defence Force (NZDF).
+The IGD will be an independent statutory officer with investigatory and assurance functions to complement and strengthen the existing system of oversight over the NZDF.

 The Bill can be viewed on the New Zealand Legislation website.